zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 })
 ```

-And now, a challenge for you — try to decipher the code above at a glance.
+And now, a challenge for you: try to decipher the code above at a glance.
 Pretty hard, isn't it?
 No wonder developers shudder at the sight of nested callbacks.

-One solution to overcome callback hell is to break the callback functions into smaller pieces to reduce the amount of nested code:
+One solution to overcome callback hell is to break the callback functions into smaller pieces which reduces the amount of nested code:

 ```js
 const updateUser = (req, res) => {